A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: The unrefined relative trace formula

 \subsection{Pre-trace formula}

 The starting point for Theorem \ref{MT} is an adelic pre-trace formula.
 While such formulas have appeared in the literature for a long time, we state a recent version of this formula with particularly convenient hypotheses due to Luo, Pi and Wu \cite[Thm.\ 2.2]{LuoPiWu}, which is the special case $F=\Q$ of their more general results.
+The greater generality of Luo-Pi-Wu's formula is not necessary for the results of this paper, for which Knightly-Li's version would already suffice.
 We do not assume that any adelic test function is a pure tensor in this subsection unless explicitly stated otherwise.